litebird/litebird_sim/docs/source/scanning.rst

    unlikely to be relevant.

-Once all the quaternions have been computed at the proper sampling rate, the direction of the detector on the sky and its o]rientation angle can be computed via a call to :meth:`.Observation.get_pointings`.
+Once all the quaternions have been computed at the proper sampling rate, the direction of the detector on the sky and its orientation angle can be computed via a call to :meth:`.Observation.get_pointings`.
 The calculation works as follows: